Code of Conduct - Non-registered Health Practitioners

 - must create appropriate policies and procedures to ensure client confidentiality and privacy and comply with them

 - must display code and other information (with some exceptions)

 - must not sell or supply optical appliances without proper prescription, authorisation and in the case of contact lenses, appropriate advice

 POWER OF THE COMMISSION

-The Commission manages complaints about unregistered health practitioners in NSW.
-If the Commission finds that a provider has breached the code of conduct and poses a risk to the health or safety of members of the public it can:
+The Commission manages complaints about non-registered health practitioners in NSW.
+If the Commission finds that a provider has breached the Code of Conduct and poses a risk to the health or safety of members of the public it can: